esa/pagmo2/doc/sphinx/install.rst

    make install

-To check that all went well fire-up your python console and try the example in :ref:`quick-start example <getting_started_py>`.
+To check that all went well fire-up your Python console and try the example in :ref:`quick-start example <getting_started_py>`.